 - Sell or offer to sell signature sheets.

 - Write, alter, correct, clarify or obscure any information about a signer unless the signer initials after the change is made.

 - A circulator may assist a disabled signer who requests assistance completing their printed name, address and date signed.

 - For initiative, referendum and candidate nominating petitions, accept compensation to circulate a petition that is based on the number of signatures obtained.

-In addition to the requirements listed above, state law requires everyone being paid to collect signatures on a state initiative, referendum or recall petition to register as a paid circulator prior to gathering signatures.
+In addition to the requirements above, state law requires everyone being paid to collect signatures on a state initiative, referendum or recall petition to register as a paid circulator before gathering signatures.

 ...they may not be paid for gathering signatures and are prohibited from registering.